4d/4d-for-ios/website/translated_docs/ja/Actions-Parameters.md

     : ($request.action="addTasks")

-          // Insert here the code for the action "Add…"
+          // Insert here the code for the action "Add…

+        "

         $o:=New object(\
         "dataClass";$context.dataClass;\